bernardocs/resume/README.md

 **Github:** bernardocs

-##About me
+## About me
-I'm a developer traveling the road to design.
-Not long ago, I was working as a backend developer for almost 4 years until I started to get serious into UI and UX.
-I've been in love with it since then...
-Of course, I still like doing backend stuff, but UI design, UX is just way more amazing.

-Even though I'm currently at UI/UX I still very interested in AI, Machine Learning, Compilers, Distributed Systems, Parallel Programming and some other stuff.

-I also always search the best practices of whatever I'm doing.
-I think that's the most effective way to head to a professional knowledge.
+Coffee-oriented developer, hard-coder, and an open source enthusiast, that aims for quality, performance and maintainability.
+Always search the best practices of whatever I'm doing.
+Which I think that its the most effective way to reach a professional knowledge.

+Very interested in AI, Machine Learning, Compilers, Distributed Systems, Parallel Programming and some other stuff.

 I also actively participates on meetups and talks.
 Community is such a beautiful thing. ;D

-##Skills
+## Skills

 * HTML5
 * CSS (SASS/SCSS, PostCSS, Bootstrap - even though I'm a CSS purist)
 * Grunt - Gulp
-* Javascript (Angular.js and React.js - still a begginer at it though)
+* Javascript (Angular.js, Vue.js and React.js - begginer at the last one)
 * Java
 * C#
 * PHP
 * Git
 * MySQL
-* TDD and Continuous Integration
-* Scrum and Kanban

-##Studying
+## Studying

 * NodeJS
-* UX (rocks!)
 * Go
+* Ruby

-##I don't use much, but already did things in...
+## I don't use much, but already did things in...

 * Python
 * Ruby